jendave/ironsmith-compendiums/README.md

 ![Character Sheet - Custom Oracles](https://github.com/jendave/ironsmith-compendiums/blob/main//docs/custom-oracles-character-sheet.jpg?raw=true)

 ## Site Themes and Domains
 Copy the desired themes and domains from the Ironsmith Site compendiums into the `Items` tab in FoundryVTT.

+## Foes
+Copy the desired foes from the `Ironsmith Foes` or `Pack Foes` compendiums into the `Actors` tab in FoundryVTT.

 ## Assets and Moves
 * Use the following method to integrate the `Ironsmith Assets` into the character sheet.